Ain’t It Grand?

 The installation consists of two artworks (Longleaf and Plywood), found objects, 2x4 lumber and framing elements, a tiled reflecting pool of water on 2x4 cribbing, Tyvek wrap, mirrors, crumpled stainless steel sheets, bricks, and branches suspended with narrow-gauge stainless steel cables.
-Viewers can walk through the installation and interact with elements such as the reflecting pool of water, which will throw bands of dancing light on the gallery's ceiling.
+Viewers can walk through the installation and interact with elements such as the reflecting pool of water, which reflects dancing sepia toned water caustics on the gallery's ceiling.

 Outline